xn/comatose/README.markdown

 If you like it, hate it, or have some ideas for new features, let me know!

-btaylor39 at csc dot com
+artofobjects at gmail dot com

 [Getting Started]: http://github.com/rubyisbeautiful/comatose